-Strategic Plan and action taken last month by the Asset Management Subcommittee and Fish and Wildlife Committee, regarding the strategic plan and the proposed funding option.
-In addition, Council and Bonneville investment strategy is outlined (Part Six; Section II, and Appendix P).
-Within this strategy long-term maintenance of past investments was prioritized as the highest Program priorities.
+- Prior to 2021 confirm the implementation of the Plan. - Work with the region to look into establishing an endowment fund to support the Plan investment strategy (Part Six; Section II, and Appendix P).
+Within this strategy long-term maintenance of past investments was prioritized as the highest Program priority.

-Relevance: As part of the 2014 Fish and Wildlife Program implementation, an
+SIGNIFICANCE: Part of the 2014 Fish and Wildlife Program implementation,